Jayaradha/WorkShop/README.md

-# Welcome to WorkShop on Apache Spark for processing Big Data
+# Apache Spark for processing Big Data

 Apache Spark is an open source big data processing framework built around speed, ease of use, and sophisticated analytics